TaskarCenterAtUW/TDEI-Deployment-Project/README.md

 Below are the repositories that make up the complete TDEI system:

-* Workspaces.
-The monorepo for the entire Workspaces system including its frontend, backend API(s) and a dispatching reverse proxy, the Rapid editor, the GTFS Pathways Editor, the OSW Tasking Manager and some debug tooling.
+* **Workspaces**.
+The monorepo for the entire **Workspaces** system including its frontend, backend API(s) and a dispatching reverse proxy, the **Rapid** editor, the **GTFS Pathways Editor**, the **OSW Tasking Manager** and some debug tooling.
   - https://github.com/TaskarCenterAtUW/workspaces-stack
   - See https://github.com/TaskarCenterAtUW/workspaces-stack/blob/main/README.md for more information on the contents of this repository.

-* GoInfoGame.
+* **GoInfoGame**.
 An iOS and Android version of GoInfoGame, a mobile app to contribute to a Workspace.
   - iOS: https://github.com/TaskarCenterAtUW/GoInfoGame-iOS
   - Android: https://github.com/TaskarCenterAtUW/GoInfoGame-Android

-* Walkshed Analysis.
+* **Walkshed Analysis**.
 A tool to quantify and analyze access to/from a point with detailed statistics on accessible community resources, accessibility barriers and other measures.
   - https://github.com/AccessMap/accessmap-walksheds

-* AccessMap Multimodal.
+* **AccessMap Multimodal**.
 A trip planner that allows users to express sidewalk preferences and receive suitable paths via mapped infrastructure.
   - https://github.com/AccessMap/accessmap

-* Audiom.
+* **Audiom**.
 A third-party developed application integrated with TDEI as part of the USDOT funded work.
   - https://www.audiom.net/

 * TDEI Core and TDEI Query.